Travelgate/documentation/docs/get-started/key-concepts.md

 ### `Client`
 A `client` is a tag or label that Buyers use to categorize their traffic.
 The `client` is the entity that purchases accommodation services via the Hotel-X API.
 These codes also ensure that the business has a designated configuration assigned to it.

 You can have multiple client codes, for instance, to separate traffic for B2B and B2C (e.g., client_b2b, client_b2c).
 All accesses work with any client code, so choose according to your needs.
-You can find your `client` on the Travelgate website in Connections > [Connections Settings](https://app.travelgatex.com/connections/settings).
+You can find your `client` on the Travelgate website in Connections > [API Settings](https://app.travelgatex.com/connections/settings).

 ![Client](https://storage.travelgate.com/docs/Client.png)